CONSTITUTION AND BY-LAWS

 Section 2.
 Fiscal Policies

-A. Fiscal Year – The fiscal year shall run from January 1 to December 31.
+A. Fiscal Year – the fiscal year shall run from January 1 to December 31.

 B. Non-Profit Status – MCRRC is a non-profit organization.
 Dues, entry fees, and other monies received by the organization will be spent entirely for carrying out the stated purposes of the organization.
-No part of the net earnings of the club shall inure to the benefit of any individual member.
+No part of the net earnings of the club shall insure to the benefit of any individual member.

 C. Accounting for Expenditures – Members using MCRRC funds for any purpose shall give a full accounting of expenditures to the Treasurer.